The best tips for a trip to South America

 Another lesser-known but fascinating historical site is Tiwanaku in Bolivia, the remnants of an ancient high culture that flourished long before the Incas.
 The monumental stone sculptures and the Akapana Pyramid provide insight into a civilization whose influence extended far beyond the Andes.
 Visit the Museo Nacional de Arqueología in La Paz to study the artifacts of this remarkable culture more closely and learn about its complex societal structure.

 In Ecuador awaits the fascinating Hacienda San Agustín de Callo, an extraordinary place that served both as an Inca fortress and later as a colonial manor.
 This hacienda, now a luxurious guesthouse, offers profound insights into the history and architecture of the Inca, combined with the influences of the Spanish colonial era.
-Here you can admire the harmonious interplay of Inca masonry and colonial architecture while enjoying the comfort of modern amenities.
+Here you can admire the harmonious interplay of Inca masonry and colonial architecture while enjoying the comfort of Modern amenities.

 Natural Wonders: From the Andes to the Amazon